 Cars have an unfortunate habit of losing value - faster than England or Scotland losing in the World Cup.
 In its first year, a car can lose nearly half of its overall value.
 If you want to sell the car on in the future, this depreciation can spell disaster.
-A business lease takes this risk out of your hands.
+If you're stuck deciding whether to buy or lease a car, a business lease takes this risk out of your hands.

 There are obviously limits to who can take out a business contract hire agreement – it’s not like finance companies hand out cars like sweets, after all.
 You’ll need to be running a business of some kind and registered as either a limited or public limited company to benefit from this type of car finance.
 When you’re applying for BCH, you have to be able to provide proof of that too, so expect to be asked to dig out bank statements, proof of address, and ID for the main director.

 As an industry, business car leasing is growing massively.
 The British Vehicle Renting & Leasing Association (BVRLA) for instance, recently reported that the leasing market in the UK has grown to a huge 1,350,000 customers – an average annual increase of 7.6%.

 At Lease Fetcher, we’re big fans of showing not just telling.
 So, to break down how business car leasing works, we’re going to use a nice example for you: